 The Sisters of St. Joseph have always insisted on being kind to the environment.
 They began a sustainable approach to their campus from its inception.
-To this day, the site enjoys some of the city's best specimen trees; so much so, that it has becoming a well-established arboretum.
+To this day, the site enjoys some of the city's best specimen trees; so much so, that it has become a well-established arboretum in the Kansas City metro area.
 A partnership between the faculty and a landscape architect is leading to a curriculum wherein the students are classifying the site's landscape species and developing interpretive displays.